Gunblade NY: Sequel and port

 A sequel, L.A.
-Machineguns: Rage of the Machines, was released in December 1998.
-The game is another rail shooter set 20 years after the events of Gunblade NY and follows the efforts of two agents of the Special Independent Force Against Terrorism riding hoverbikes to defeat the titular Rage of the Machines, another robotic terrorist organization, across the western United States.
+Machineguns: Rage of the Machines (Called Gunblade 2 prior to its release), was released in December 1998.
+The game is another rail shooter set 20 years after the events of Gunblade NY and follows the efforts of two agents of the Special Independent Force Against Terrorism (SIFAT) riding hoverbikes to defeat the titular Rage of the Machines (ROM), another robotic terrorist organization, across the western United States.
+The ROM first attack Los Angeles, where the U.S. president is attending an opening ceremony for a newly constructed skyscraper designed to manage and process vast amounts of data from all over the world known as “Delta Othello.”
+Following the attack on LA, SIFAT are mobilized to combat the threat.
+The game is similar in play to Gunblade NY, but with differences such as L.A.
+Machineguns: Rage of the Machines having far more flying based enemies than Gunblade.
 Machineguns and Gunblade were both ported to the Wii in the two-game compilation Sega Arcade Hits Pack: Gunblade NY & LA Machineguns, which adds online leaderboards, Wii Zapper support and the ability to unlock new firing styles with different tactical advantages.
 Due to the collapse of the World Trade Center during the September 11 attacks, the World Trade Center towers that appear in Gunblade NY are removed in the Arcade Hits Pack to reflect their absence during the game's setting in the year 2005.